dimitarpg13/aiconcepts/TheDebateAroundConsciousness.md

 Related article of Stuart Hameroff: _"Quantum computation in brain microtubules?
 The Penrose-Hameroff 'Orch OR' model of Consciousness"_ can be found [here](https://github.com/dimitarpg13/aiconcepts/blob/master/literature/QuantumCognition/Quantum_computation_in_brain_microtubules_the_Orch-OR_model_of_Consciousness_hameroff-1998.pdf).

+And here is the retort by Dr Laura McKemmish to this idea - [_"Penrose-Hameroff orchestrated objective-reduction proposal for human consciousness is not biologically feasible, 2009"_](https://github.com/dimitarpg13/aiconcepts/blob/master/literature/QuantumCognition/Penrose-Hameroff_orchestrated_objective-reduction_proposal_for_human_consciousness_is_not_biologically_feasible_Laura_McKemmish.pdf)

 **David Chalmers** on Consciousness: links [here](https://youtu.be/uhRhtFFhNzQ) and [here](https://youtu.be/LW59lMvxmY4)

 **Daniel Dennett** on Consciousness: link [here](https://youtu.be/eSaEjLZIDqc)